 What Steps Should You Take After an Accident in a Rental Car?

-An accident can leave you stunned and unsure of what to do next.
+An accident involving a rental vehicle can leave you stunned and unsure of what to do next.
 Here’s what to do after a collision involving a rental car:

 - Seek medical attention: As with any accident, your safety and well-being are top priorities.
 Get medical attention for any injuries sustained in the accident.

-- Contact local law enforcement: Report the accident to the police and make sure an official report is filed.
+- Contact local law enforcement: Report the accident to the police and ensure they file an official report.

 - Document the scene: Take photos of the accident, including the crash scene and any damage to the rental car and other vehicles involved.